 The National Association of REALTORS® is America's largest trade association, representing 1.4 million members, including NAR's institutes, societies, and councils, involved in all aspects of the residential and commercial real estate industries.
 Their members include residential and commercial brokers, salespeople, property managers, appraisers, counselors, and others engaged in the real estate industry.

 NAR also functions as a self-regulatory organization for real estate brokerage.
 The organization is headquartered in Chicago.
-The association has its own code of ethics to which it requires its members to adhere.
+The association has its code of ethics to which it requires its members to adhere.
 N.A.R. members belong to one or more of approximately 1,200 local associations/boards and 54 state and territory associations of REALTORS®.
 As of 2020, the NAR has over 1.38 million members worldwide, including 600,000 members in the United States.

 One of the biggest advantages of using their website is the detailedness and authentication of housing data.
 They provide the latest real estate research and statistics that affect the industry.
 NAR governs the hundreds of local Multiple Listing Services (MLSs) which are the information exchanges used across the nation by real estate brokers.
-However, there are many MLSs that are independent of NAR, although membership is typically limited to licensed brokers and their agents.
+However, many MLSs are independent of NAR, although membership is typically limited to licensed brokers and their agents.

 Research Reports: They do research on a wide range of topics of interest to real estate practitioners, including market data, commercial, international, home buying, and selling, NAR member information, and technology.
 There is a research division that collects and disseminates real estate data and conducts economic analysis to provide knowledge of the latest trends and statistics.
 Delivery of this information takes place via press releases, reports, presentations, and daily blog posts about the overall economy and housing market.

-Housing Market Statistics: NAR produces housing statistics on the national, regional, and metro-market level where data is available.
+Housing Market Statistics: NAR produces housing statistics on the national, regional, and metro-market levels where data is available.
 National and regional housing statistics include existing home sales, pending home sales index, and the housing affordability index.
 The organization releases existing home sales monthly, providing national and regional price and volume statistics.

 State & Metro Area Data: Here you can find real estate data for the state and metropolitan statistical area (MSA) in which you live and work.